Lexington, KY: the Largest Gigabit City in the Country.

 With a major research institution (the University of Kentucky) at its doorstep, Lexington boasts a high number of degreed professionals, a booming rate of entrepreneurship, a low cost of living, and outsized art and culture sector.
 It’s a combination that attracts research-based startups, advanced-technology industries, professional services, and corporations looking for a home.
 Lexington, once known as the “Horse Capital of the World,” is currently adding to its human population at a faster pace than ever before.

 It makes perfect sense that the next step for this growing city would be technology-based.
 And in the spirit of Kentucky’s legendary sports tradition, that next step is taking the form of a giant, innovative leap.
 Lexington is set to become the nation’s largest gigabit city following an agreement with Evansville, Indiana-based MetroNet to construct a citywide fiber-optic network offering coverage throughout the city’s Urban Services Area.
 This will create access for both residential and commercial customers, including schools, libraries, hospitals, research facilities, technology companies, and more.

-MetroNet hopes to begin providing internet, telephone, and television services to local customers by summer 2018.
+MetroNet is beginning to provide providing internet, telephone, and television services to local customers.
 Now, it’s up to the city’s innovation officials (and technology-minded citizens) to envision and bring to life all the ways in which this network can be leveraged for the good of Lexington residents.